Nozom1466/nozom1466.github.io/content/ideas/Rich-Dad-Poor-Dad-Review.md

 Currently I am at my transition from an college student detached from society to an adult who confronts with real world problems.
 And the primary concern of my first step out of college comfort zone is the topic of money.
 Unfortunately, I did not ever have any common sense with personal finace and it was actually kind of overwhelming when I received salary from my first internship.
 Therefore, out of concerns and curiosity, I searched for books and videos for finance management online and that is when I came across with *Rich Dad Poor Dad*.
 And I was glad the book comes with a plain yet powerful style in writting, which is accessible even to students in high school, nevertheless presents us with insights into personal wealth.

 The book starts with education from "Rich" dad and "Poor" dad, which represents two types of views on money and wealth.
 The poor and middle class stick to salary and liabilities and reluctant to take the risk of investments on assets while the rich generate money with better arranged cash flow between income and assets, which is described as "Each dollar is employeed by you and work for you 24 hour 7 days a week".
 The stocks, bonds, real states and the business run by your agents work for the owner without their presence onsite.
 Though simple as it may sounds, coming up with the way of making the money work for you is never easy and that is exactly where finacial intelligence works. *Finacial Literacy* and *Finacial Intelligence* are both the prerequisites for obtaining wealth or being finacially independent.
 The author suggests accounting, investing, understanding the market and learning the law are four technical pillars of financial intelligence and their synergy will be of great help in the pursuit of wealth.
 Apart from technical skills, psychology of investing is another important factor in personal finance action.
 Until we have overcome fear, cynicism, laziness, arrogance and get bad habits kicked off, we could develop our assets columns which will bring us with large cash flow.

 Lots of bloggers and youtubers recommand the book as the best introductory reading material of personal finance and my reading experience attest to their applause as an accessible, powerful and thought-provoking book designed for financial novices.

 Review by Chapter:

-#### Lesson 1: The Rich Don't Work For Money
+### Lesson 1: The Rich Don't Work For Money
 - The poor and the middle class work for money.
 The rich have money work for them.
-- People’s lives are forever controlled by two emotions: fear and greed.
+- People's lives are forever controlled by two emotions: fear and greed.
 - So many people say, "Oh, I'm not interested in money."
 Yet they'll work at a job for eight hours a day.

-#### Lesson 2: Why Teach Financial Literacy
+### Lesson 2: Why Teach Financial Literacy
 - It's not how much the money you make.
 It's how much money you keep.
 - Rich people acquire assets.
 The poor and middle class acquire liabilities that they think are assets.
 - You must know the difference between an asset and a liability, and buy assets.